aciliketcap/conchat/README.md

 3. One last thing about C strings is they give way to security flaws.
 I didn't paid special attention to that and I suspect some parts are open to stack overflows using special packets.
 4. I used threaded approach to learn about threads.
 Polling/event handling is another possibility.
 The threads however are using blocked I/O and won't eat CPU cycles when server is idle.
 5. Threads are not managed.
 It definitely needs to create threads dynamically and keep track of them.
 A linked list might do the job I think.
 6. Again it is not a real chat server.
-It just take messages from clients, notes them down and sends them to all other clients.
+It just takes messages from clients, notes them down and sends them to all other clients.
 Messages are just C strings, there is no protocol like IRC or something.

 You can find more things that needs to be implemented in server.h file's beginning.